hogeschool/SAD_minor/Specification/Assessment.md

 # Assessment

-Exams and assessment deadlines are Friday 15:00.
+Assignments must be handed in both electronically and in hard copy.
+Exams and assignment deadlines are Friday 15:00.
 Retakes and reparation deadlines are the following Monday 08:30 for 5% parts and Friday 15:00 for 10% parts.
 In case of a retake, an extra exercise must be completed.
 Individual parts must be scored 3/5% or 6/10%.
 In total, at least 60% must be scored.
 At the instructor's discretion, grade balancing and/or relative (e.g. curved) grading may be applied.
 Attendance required 10:30-16:40 in week 1-4, and Mon-Tue 10:30-11:20, Fri 10:30-16:40 in week 5-19.

 ```